usnistgov/SAMURAI/docs/analysis/processing_the_data.rst

 +++++++++++++++++++++++++

 With all of the measurement data loaded, we can perform conventional beamforming on the data to get angular information.
-A simplified beamforming expression for a planar array is given as
+A simplified beamforming expression for a planar array is given by [1] and [2] as

 .. math::
    :nowrap: